ibexa/documentation-developer/docs/guide/search/sort_clause_reference/customfield_sort_clause.md

 !!! caution

-    Do not use the `CustomField` Sort Clause in production.
+    Do not use the `CustomField` Sort Clause in production code, if you want to keep your project search engine independent.
-    It should only be used for testing.
+    Valid use cases are testing or temporary, one-off tools.

 The `CustomField` Sort Clause is not available in [Repository filtering](../../../api/public_php_api_search.md#repository-filtering).